 Telemedicine allows for focused medical appointment via videoconferencing.
 This is an excellent option for follow up visits to assess progress, refills for chronic issues and directed visits.
 It can serve as a way of assessing the need for an in office visit for those whose schedules are not amenable to working hours or to start a preliminary therapy in coordination with an in office visit.
-(Please note, both appointments will be billed if in-office follow up is needed or if a procedure is warranted.)

 How does it work?